ShihuiJin/onetime_mpox_vaccination/README.md

 Analytical scripts for the manuscript: _Vaccine demands to achieve outbreak control for clade I mpox with one-time mass campaign in Sub-Saharan Africa: scenario-based modelling study_

-The folder 'Data' contains all relevant datasets used for analysis.
-Please run the 'main.R' file to reproduce the results.
+The folder 'Data' contains all relevant datasets used for analysis. \n Please run the 'main.R' file to reproduce the results.